shamith09/eecs16b-selfgrade-bot/README.md

 Install requirements:

-`pip install -r requirements`
+`pip install -r bin/requirements.txt`

-Run faster.py or easy.py:
+Run main.py:

-`python3 faster.py` or `python3 easy.py`

-DO NOT touch the keyboard or mouse when 16Bot tells you not to.
-16Bot controls your computer when self-grading, so if you mess it up, it may do random stuff on your computer.
-It's unlikely this will cause serious damage to your computer, but please listen to 16Bot.

-If you want to uninstall all the required dependencies that were installed, run:

-`pip uninstall -r requirements -y`
+`python3 src/main.py`

 ---------
 To edit your data (email, 16A vs 16B, etc.) open data.json and change the data as you wish, or alternatively, delete data.json using:

-`rm -rf data.json`
+`rm -rf bin/data.json`

-and run faster_grade.py again so that 16Bot can ask you for your information again.
+and run main.py again so that 16Bot can ask you for your information again.